 Additional Questions on Crocs

-There are many frequent questions paired with buying Crocs that I wanted to make sure we’re answered so you get the right ones for a thru-hike as they can adjust in size with weather and sun exposure as well as your feet expand on a hike too!
+There are frequent questions paired with buying Crocs that I wanted to make sure we’re answered so you get the right ones for a thru-hike as they can adjust in size with weather and sun exposure as well as your feet expand on a hike too!

 Do Crocs Run Big?

-From my own experience in purchasing, Crocs run equal to normal sizing of my footwear, though I’ve read and seen some people say they run big and others that they run small.
+From my own experience in purchasing, Crocs run equal to the normal sizing of my footwear, though I’ve read and seen some people say they run big and others that they run small.

 Are Crocs Supposed to be Tight?

 Your Crocs should fit without slippage; they shouldn’t be tight to the point of cutting off circulation, but they also shouldn’t be so loose that your foot is moving all around inside or slip off with movement.

 The shoe’s sides, top, and arch region should comfortably hug your feet.
 You’ll also want some wiggle room at the front of the shoe since you don’t want your toes to touch the front.